ARM-software/psa-api/doc/crypto/api/keys/policy.rst

         .. versionadded:: 1.4

-    This flag is only used with the `psa_check_key_usage()` function.
+    This cryptographic-operation usage flag is only used with the `psa_check_key_usage()` function.
-    This flag is never checked when performing cryptographic operations.
+    This flag is not currently checked when performing any cryptographic operation.

     For example, calling `psa_check_key_usage()` with `PSA_KEY_USAGE_DERIVE_PUBLIC` and with: